Theory and modeling of light-matter interactions in chemistry: current and future: Polariton chemistry

 \subsection{Theoretical and Computational Challenges}

 There are conceptual and technical challenges in performing simulations of polaritonic systems.
-The first theoretical hurdle is that of the Hamiltonian itself.
-For the Pauli-Fierz Hamiltonian (Eq.~\ref{EQ: H_PF}), the light-matter interaction requires explicit knowledge of the molecular dipole operator $\hat{D}$ in the working basis.
+Like the situation in plasmon chemistry, the challenges in understanding polariton chemistry still lie in the multiple coherent and dissipative processes across various time/length scales. \begin{enumerate} \item The first theoretical hurdle is that of the Hamiltonian itself.
+For the Pauli-Fierz Hamiltonian (Eq.~\ref{EQ:H_PF}), the light-matter interaction requires explicit knowledge of the molecular dipole operator $\hat{D}$ in the working basis.
 It turns out that a significant simplification can be made if one neglects all the contributions from the dipole matrix except for the ground-to-excited transition dipole matrix elements.
 There are two primary reasons for making this approximation: (I) The entirety of this quantity is not usually printed by default when executing standard electronic structure software for electronically excited states; however, the usual information given from these calculations is the ground-to-excited transition dipole moment, $D_{0J}$, which, for example in linear response calculations (\textit{e.g.}, TD-HF or TD-DFT), is a trivial quantity to achieve since the result of such schemes is the ground-to-excited transition density.\cite{tretiak2002CR} (II) Historically, the field of quantum optics was narrowly focused on the light-matter interaction between single atoms and the quantized cavity field.
-In such cases, the diagonal elements of the dipole operator are zero by construction, and the electronic energy differences between excited states were large, leading to neglecting of the excited-to-excited dipole coupling.
-With these approximations, one would find that a reduced Hamiltonian can be achieved, commonly referred to as the Jaynes-Cumming (JC) Hamiltonian.
+In such cases, the diagonal elements of the dipole operator are zero by construction, and the electronic energy differences between excited states were large, leading to neglecting the excited-to-excited dipole coupling.
+With these approximations, one would find that a reduced Hamiltonian can be achieved, commonly referred to as the Jaynes-Cumming (JC) Hamiltonian. \item Generally, the strong coupling relies on a larger number of molecules collectively coupled to a cavity, introducing significant challenges to computing the hybridized polaritonic states of many ($10^6$ or even larger) molecules in the cavity. \item While plasmonic cavities are able to achieve strong coupling in a few (or even single) molecule limits, these cavities are highly heterogeneous and dispersive.
+Consequently, multiple models, dispersion of the cavities, coupling beyond the dipole approximation, and the inherent strong dissipation should be taken into account, introducing different computational complexity.
+Besides, the molecules inside the nanoplasmonic cavities can also interact with the ones outside the cavity.
+For example, a recent 2DES investigation of J-aggregates in the plasmonic cavity reveals rich photophysical dynamics between the polaritonic states inside the cavity and uncoupled exciton states outside the cavity~\cite{timmer_plasmon_2023}, which indicates that the molecules outside the cavity cannot be trivially ignored. \item The damping of the polariton state is usually ignored or introduced by an empirical lifetime of cavity photon (cavity leakage).
+In principle, cavity leakage depends on the photonic density of states, which can be computed from the first principles.
+Besides, the light-matter coupling could affect the photonic DOF and, in return, the photon lifetime.
+Hence, one open question is to what extent the strong coupling changes the photon lifetime, which requires a multiscale method to address the feedback of molecular systems on the cavities and first-principles calculations of cavity leakage. \item Polariton-mediated phenomena are fundamentally kinetic procedures involving the dynamic interplay between electronic, nuclear, and photonic DOFs at various time and length scales.
+Indeed, the accurate simulation of the quantum dynamics of a molecule itself is already a challenging task~\cite{Curchod2018CR, Crespo-Otero:2018wa, Nelson2020ChemRev}.
+The inclusion of photonic DOFs in polariton dynamics adds further complexity.
+To accurately simulate polariton dynamics, efficient and precise calculations of the gradients and derivative coupling of polariton states are essential.
+Despite the recent advancements in accurately computing gradients of polariton states~\cite{mandal_ChemRev2022}, more efforts are needed for large-scale ab initio simulations of polariton dynamics of many molecules. \item Polariton-mediated phenomena are fundamentally kinetic procedures involving the dynamic interplay between electronic, nuclear, and photonic DOFs at various time and length scales.
+Indeed, the accurate simulation of the quantum dynamics of a molecule itself is already a challenging task.
+The inclusion of photonic DOFs in polariton dynamics adds further complexity.
+To accurately simulate polariton dynamics, efficient and precise calculations of polariton states' gradients and derivative coupling are essential.
+Despite the recent advancements in accurately computing gradients of polariton states~\cite{mandal_ChemRev2022}, more efforts are needed for large-scale ab initio simulations of polariton dynamics in multiple molecules. \end{enumerate} Hence, simulating polariton chemistry is non-trivial, and state-of-the-art theoretical models and efficient numerical methods are crucial for understanding the polariton dynamics of many molecules.